nodeintegration/denv/README.md

 ## Configuration
 The boot script function takes a couple of things into account:
-  * HASHICORP_HELPER_TAG - This environment variable if present in your shell will select what image tag to use for hashicorp-tools, if it is not specified it falls back to what ever you sourced the boot command from
+  * DENV_TAG - This environment variable if present in your shell will select what image tag to use for denv, if it is not specified it falls back to what ever you sourced the boot command from
-  * HASHICORP_HELPER_INTERACTIVE - This environment variable if set to 'true' will make the resulting docker run contain an interactive terminal (-it) in the resulting docker run command
+  * DENV_INTERACTIVE - This environment variable by default is 'true' which will make the resulting docker run contain an interactive terminal (-it) in the resulting docker run command, setting this to anything other than true will result in it not being an interactive terminal (ie you may want this in a ci/cd environment)
-  * .env.hashicorp - If this file exists in your current working directory the function will load any environment variables you have in there (simple VAR=VALUE) if you want to make sure the value is loaded from your current shell you would just put: `VAR=`
+  * .env.dev - If this file exists in your current working directory the function will load any environment variables you have in there (simple VAR=VALUE) if you want to make sure the value is loaded from your current shell you would just put: `VAR=`

-## Tools supplied
-### Packer 1.3.4
-### Vagrant 2.2.3
-### Terraform 0.11.11
-### Consul 1.4.2
-### Vault 1.0.3
-### Nomad 0.8.7
+## available tools for denv can be looked up via https://dockerhub.com/r/nodeintegration/ denv-\*